Apollo-Protocol/terms-of-reference/README.md

 # Licence

-These terms of reference are released under the terms of the MIT [license](LICENCE.md).
+These terms of reference are released under the terms of the Creative Commons Attribution-NoDerivatives 4.0 International [license](LICENCE.md).